UCSC-nanopore-cgl/margin/README.md

 ### Parameter Files ###

-All testing and tuning has been performed with variants called by the [PEPPER-Margin-DeepVariant](https://github.com/kishwarshafin/pepper) pipeline, although margin will work with any variant set.
+All testing and tuning has been performed with variants called by the [PEPPER-Margin-DeepVariant](https://github.com/kishwarshafin/pepper) pipeline, although Margin will work with any variant set.

 Pre-configured parameter files are provided in the code repository.
-The bulk of the parameters are described in the file `params/base_params.json`, with mode- and sequencing-specific modifications provided in the `params/polish/` directory.
+The bulk of the parameters are described in the file `params/base_params.json`, with mode- and sequencing-specific modifications provided in the `params/phase/` directory.

 Params are divided into two modes: `haplotag` and `phase_vcf`.
 While the core algorithm determines both read haplotags and phasing of variants, there are mode-specific thresholds that should be used for best performance.